AntonGepting/tmux-interface-rs/ROADMAP.md

 - [ ] Better names for tmux subcommands wrapper function arguments
 - [x] Check new `tmux` version (`tmux 3.0a`) for significant changes
 - [ ] Documnetation all structures and fields
+- [ ] Documnetation all enums and fields

 **tmux interface v0.0.1**